bsmirnov12/ETL-Project/README.md

 #### Inifinite Scroll

-"Auto 8000" used Inifinite Scroll on its inventory page: when opened, the web page showed only 6 cars, but when scrolling down the page, java scrip pulled additional 6 cars from the server.
+"Auto 8000" used Inifinite Scroll on its inventory page: when opened, the web page showed only 6 cars, but when scrolling down the page, java script pulled additional 6 cars from the server.
 To overcome this, extraction script used *splinter* to run our java script snippet that automatically scrolled the page until all cars from the inventory were loaded.
 Only after that the inventory was retrieved.